We Believe Victims of Negligence Deserve

 The general rule is that a common carrier may be liable for personal injuries to passengers.
 A common carrier, such as railroad companies, is generally required to use the highest degree of care, diligence, and vigilance in the transport of its passengers to the appropriate destination.

+Generally, the carrier is responsible for injuries sustained by a passenger during transportation that could have been avoided if the carrier had used better care or diligence.
 Depending upon state law, if a personal injury occurs due to the carrier’s noncompliance with safety laws, the carrier may be found to have absolute liability for personal injuries.
 Also, a common carrier may have a duty to warn its passengers of dangers that exist in transport and that are known to the carrier.